folio-org/folio-org.github.io/guidelines/which-forum.md

 - A place for heads-up type of notices.

 - There are now many channels.
-Browse the list to review and join any appropriate ones.
+Browse the list, via the Slack application, to review and join any appropriate ones.
   Some are not public, so you will need to be invited.
   Some relevant channels for developers are:
   - `#support` -- Any topic needing assistance.